Excel VBA: Save and Close Workbook (5 Suitable Examples)

 VBA Code Breakdown

-• First, we are calling our Sub Procedure Save_and_Close_Specific_Workbook.
+• We call our Sub Procedure Save_and_Close_Specific_Workbook.

 Steps: